JianmingTONG/multirobot_exploration/RRT_Simulation/README.md

 # Overview

-This repo is simulation version of RRT Exploration for single robot or multiple robots.
+This repo is the simulation version of RRT Exploration for single robot or multiple robots.

 ## Environment